 When You’re Eligible

 If you request your free credit report online, you can access it as soon as you finish filling out the forms.
-However, if you are requesting more than your annual report, allow for a 60-day grace period.
+However, if you are requesting your credit report to be mailed to you, it might take up to 15 days (from the day the request is received) to process.

 Impostor Credit Report Websites